-In addition, all officers and employees annually receive mandatory third-party training on anti-harassment and diversity, equity, inclusion and belonging.
-Topics addressed in such training have included creating a culture of belonging and addressing unconscious bias.
+In addition, all officers and employees annually receive mandatory third-party training on anti-harassment and diversity, equity and inclusion.
+Topics addressed in diversity, equity and inclusion training have included creating a culture of belonging and addressing unconscious bias.

 Employee Engagement